 When you buy a house you certainly don’t want to inherit someone else’s debts or legal problems.
 This is one reason for a Title Insurance policy.
 Title Insurance protects or insures that you have “Clear Title” to your property.
 Clear Title means that there are no liens, claims, judgments or problems with the title.
-The aim is to define the undisputed owner of the property.
+The aim is to define the undisputed owner of the property and to make sure there is not a clouded title.
 If you are buying the property, we want that to be, you!

 When the title to a property is not “Clear” we refer to it as “Clouded”.
 Title clouds hurt both the value as well as the marketability of a property.
 Clouds could include the following: